 - Ability to handle change: Sales is a rapidly changing environment, and a good manager must be able to keep a level head while facing the chaos that comes with change.
 Managers must not be an impediment to positive transformations, and instead be the guide.

 - Coaching adaptability: Great managers realize there is no one-size-fits-all approach to coaching.
 Instead, they understand how to tailor their style to each rep in their team.
 They do not use a blanketed management approach, but an individuated, continual coaching effort that adapts to each learning style.
 They understand how to utilize sales enablement strategies to ensure that their team is equipped with everything they need to be able to close deals.
+Further, they understand the importance of proper pipeline management training for their reps.

 - Maintain discipline on processes: For a sales process to function correctly, the entire team must buy into it.
 Managers must be able to enforce the adoption of the process, be it the CRM, KPIs, reporting techniques, etc., while avoiding controlling daily activities.